Corrientes, Argentina Fishing Lodges

 • Argentina, Corrientes

-Corrientes is a northeast province defined by two contrasting landscapes—the expansive Iberá Wetlands and the powerful Paraná River.
-This mix of lowland jungle creeks, floodplains, and big-river structure makes it one of South America’s most productive warmwater fishing regions, especially for golden dorado.
+Corrientes is a northeast province defined by two contrasting landscapes — the Iberá Wetlands, covering approximately 15,000 square kilometers and the second-largest freshwater wetland in South America, and the powerful Paraná River.
+This mix of clear-water channels, floodplains, and big-river structure makes it the continent’s most productive warmwater fishing region for golden dorado.

 Corrientes combines visual fishing with aggressive predator behavior.
-The Iberá channels reward sight fishing and topwater presentations in shallow water, while the Paraná offers deep runs, submerged timber, and heavy current ideal for targeting larger dorado and surubí.
-Few places in Argentina offer such variety of habitat—and so many ways to fish it.
+The Iberá channels reward sight fishing and topwater presentations in shallow, clear water, while the Paraná offers deep runs, submerged timber, and heavy current for targeting larger dorado and surubí.
+The two systems fish differently enough that a week combining both gives anglers a genuinely varied program.

-Lodge infrastructure is well established, with guided multi-day floats, remote camp setups, and experienced hosts that know how to navigate water levels, seasonal flows, and prime dorado holding zones.
-Whether you prefer casting to cruising fish in the wetlands or targeting structure in the main river, Corrientes offers a wild, technical, and rewarding experience.
+Lodge infrastructure is well established, with guided multi-day floats, remote camp setups, and operators who know how to navigate water levels, seasonal flows, and prime dorado holding zones.

 Types of Fishing in Corrientes